-Angola, Benin, Burundi, Cameroon, Central African Republic, Chad, Comoros, Democratic Republic of the Congo, Ghana, Madagascar, Malawi, Mauritania, Mozambique and Togo.
+10 Angola, Benin, Burundi, Cameroon, Central African Republic, Chad, Comoros, Democratic Republic of the Congo, Ghana, Madagascar, Malawi, Mauritania, Mozambique and Togo.

-WHO.
+11 WHO.
 WHO Global Health Expenditure Atlas, Geneva, Switzerland, World Health Organization, 2014.

-WHO, Transforming and Scaling up Health Professional Education and Training: Policy brief on Accreditations of Institutions for Health Professional Education, Geneva, World Health Organization, 2013.
+12 WHO, Transforming and Scaling up Health Professional Education and Training: Policy brief on Accreditations of Institutions for Health Professional Education, Geneva, World Health Organization, 2013.

-medical school.13 However, there is a significant increase in the number of health science training schools for other categories of health workers, partly due to increasing involvement of the private sector in education.
+168 medical schools in the Region, with 11 of the Member States having no medical school and 24 only one medical school.13 However, there is a significant increase in the number of health science training schools for other categories of health workers, partly due to increasing involvement of the private sector in education.

-12. Limited availability of health workforce information: In 2015, thirty-four Member States had not yet established a workforce observatory.
-Availability of accurate health worker data is crucial in informing evidence-based policies.
+12. Limited availability of health workforce information: In 2015, thirty-four Member States had not yet established a workforce observatory.14 Availability of accurate health worker data is crucial in informing evidence-based policies.
 However, the capacity to collect, analyse and use HRH information is weak in the Region.
 In addition, HRH research and dissemination of best practices have been limited.